ErinLMoore/pynonymizer/README.md

 (For Python 2, it should work with `virtualenv flask`, and then the rest of it with the 3's taken out.)

-With the server running, curl:
+With the server running, navigate in your browser to localhost:5000.
+The webpage should be ready for use.

-`curl -i -H "Content-Type: application/json" -X POST http://localhost:5000/api/anonymize -d '{"url": "https://github.com/github/testrepo.git", "description": "hello"}'`

-and a json with the new url and status will be returned.

-Please disregard, for the moment, the partially-implemented front-end.

 A new version of the anonymizer module with unit tests is planned.